-When preparing your résumé or curriculum vitae to provide us information that will be helpful to us to evaluate your role as an adjunct project advisor, we recommend that you include the following items:
+When preparing your résumé or curriculum vitae to provide us information that will be helpful to us to evaluate your role as an adjunct professional dissertation advisor, we recommend that you include the following items:

 1. Academic Experience